qubitron/StarterCode/README.md

 POSTGRES_ADMIN_USER represents the username for the admin account to the Postgres server (which will be used to login by the web application)

-POSTGRES_ADMIN_PASSWORD represents the password for the admin account (remember to never commit this file to Github)
+POSTGRES_ADMIN_PASSWORD represents the password for the admin account (remember to never commit this file to Github).
+The guidelines for the password are as follows: "A new password for the server admin account.
+It must contain between 8 and 128 characters.
+Your password must contain characters from three of the following categories: English uppercase letters, English lowercase letters, numbers (0 through 9), and non-alphanumeric characters (!, $, #, %, etc.)."

 APP_DB_NAME represents a name for the database in your Postgres server